MagnusRichert/ASAPR/README.md

 ##### Calculating from coordinate system

 This approach can be used if the printer's coordinate origin is marked on the build plate.
 You can simply measure the distance between the well plate and the origin in the X and Y dimensions using a caliper gauge.
 However, the Z offset still needs to be determined using the method described above, by moving the printer until the tip touches the well.

+##### Fine tuning by test runs

+The easiest way to set the X- and Y-axis offsets very accurately is to use an empty cell culture plate and scratch a cross through it using a test probe without a pipette tip attached so that the background is actually damaged.
+To do this, select the “mesh” option in the script with a 90° rotation and a generous tip offset to avoid hitting the edges of the plate in case of doubt.
+You can then measure the localisation of the cross within the plate with a caliper and adjust the coordinates if necessary.
+Run again until it fits your needs.

 #### Prepare well file